Panthera pardus tulliana: Distribution and habitat

-In northern Anatolia, zoologists found evidence of leopards in the upper forest and alpine zones of the Pontic Mountains during surveys carried out between 1993 and 2002.
-Its presence in the Pontic Mountains was questioned in 2016 due to a lack of evidence.
-A camera trap photograph obtained in Trabzon Province in the Black Sea region in September 2013 is said to show a leopard.
-Its preferred habitat is thought to be sparse forest areas, followed by rocky areas, agriculture and pasture areas, and riparian zones.
+In northern Anatolia, zoologists found evidence of leopards in the upper forest and alpine zones of the Pontic Mountains during surveys carried out between 1993 and 2002, though its presence in the Pontic Mountains was questioned in 2016 due to a lack of evidence.
+The leopard's preferred habitat is thought to be sparse forest areas, followed by rocky areas, agriculture and pasture areas, and riparian zones.
 In southeastern Turkey, its presence was documented in the Çınar district of Diyarbakır Province and in Bitlis Province.
-In 2018 and 2019, it was photographed on the northern slopes of Mount Cudi in Şırnak Province, and this may be a corridor for movement between Turkey and Iraq.
-It has also been photographed in the north-eastern province of Artvin, which borders Georgia, but whether the animals are resident is not known.
+In 2018 and 2019, it was photographed on the northern slopes of Mount Cudi in Şırnak Province, which may be a corridor for movement between Turkey and Iraq.
+The leopard has also been photographed in the north-eastern province of Artvin, which borders Georgia, but whether the animals are resident in the area is not known.

-In the Caucasus, leopards were sighted around the Tbilisi area and in the Shida Kartli province in Georgia, where they live primarily in dense forests.
+In the Caucasus, leopards were sighted around the Tbilisi area and in Shida Kartli province in Georgia, where they live primarily in dense forests.
 Several individuals were sighted in the lowland plains of the Kakheti region in 2004.

 Leopard signs were also found at two localities in Tusheti, the headwaters of the Andi Koysu and Assa rivers bordering Dagestan.
 Leopards are thought to occasionally move through Georgia from Russia, but naturalists hope they might become resident in Georgia in future if well protected in both countries.